 Application for Admission.
 Please include the U.S.

-2. Complete the Records Release Form (available for download).
+2. Complete the Records Release and Recommendation Form (available for download).
 Complete the top half of the form and give it to the student's current head of school.
 He or she will send the records directly to Mercy.
 Records must be in English.